Insurance Sales Agent: Job Description, Duties and Requirements

 Licensing and Certification

-In order to sell insurance, agents must obtain a license from the state in which they operate.
+In order to sell insurance, sales agents must obtain a license from the state in which they operate.
 The requirements vary by state, but typically include completing pre-licensing coursework and passing a state-sanctioned exam.
 States also often require continuing education units to be completed every few years to keep insurance sales agents up-to-date on insurance laws and coverage.

 The National Alliance for Insurance Education and Research also offers several types of industry-recognized certification designations that insurance sales agents may earn to signify their expertise in the field.
 For instance, agents can attend a CIC (Certified Insurance Counselors) program that covers essential topics in property, casualty and health insurance, or a CSRM (Certified School Risk Managers) program that teaches the core doctrines of risk management inherent in all insurance deals.
 All programs require some coursework and the passing of an examination to achieve certification.